CrazyJvm/myslide/README.md

-just some of my slides
+just some of my slides since 2014
 =======